Define lede in journalism

 ledejournalism

-It’s an assortment of profiles, essays, columns and a few examples of light verse, all of them about .
+the difference between the lightning bug and the lightning.
 When using multi-sentence quotes, insert the attribution after the first sentence.The lede is buried if the reporting mentions the location, time, or cause of the fire before the deaths.
 Lede referred to the first sentence in a newspaper article.
 Its mission is to catch readers’ attention .

 Manquant :

 ledeThe nut graf is usually the second paragraph of an article, or the paragraph immediately following an extended lead.
 The quest for the lede begins as soon as reporting begins, and like a detective, a feature writer is constantly striving to find the best way to bring readers into his or her story.2) in the newspaper journalism sense, to distinguish this specialized sense from other possible meanings of the written word, perhaps especially the molten lead (n.Sometimes misspelled “lede” for journalism shorthand, a lead is a single sentence, paragraph, or section that summarizes the who, what, where, when, why, and how of your story.
-Blogging, feature writing, essay writing and copywriting all need good ledes.Un lede est la première phrase ou le premier paragraphe d'un article qui attire immédiatement l'attention du lecteur.journalistsresource.1) used in 20c.
-Tips and Tricks.→ See bury the lede.
+While both spellings refer to the same concept, “lede” is used to differentiate the introductory paragraph of a news article from .
+Blogging, feature writing, essay writing and copywriting all need good ledes.Un lede est la première phrase ou le premier paragraphe d'un article qui attire immédiatement l'attention du lecteur.journalistsresource.1) used in 20c.→ See bury the lede.

 Writing Leads